 In 2015 and 2016, the Board of Directors reviewed its approach to director compensation, with the assistance of Meridian (see "Retention of Compensation Consultants" above).
 Meridian benchmarked director compensation relative to the comparator group and also provided information on market and good governance practices relating to director compensation.
-While the overall quantum of pay for Martinrea's directors did not require adjustment, the Board determined to move to an all-inclusive retainer and the use of DSUs instead of stock options for directors. effective January 1, 2016.
+While the overall quantum of pay for Martinrea's directors did not require adjustment, the Board determined to move to an all-inclusive retainer and the use of DSUs instead of stock options for directors, effective January 1, 2016.
 The annual retainer for 2016 was set at \$200,000, delivered 50% in cash and 50% in DSUs.
 A director may elect to receive a higher percentage of compensation in DSUs.
 In 2019, the annual retainer was raised to \$210,000.
 A director who is chair of a committee will also receive an annual stipend of \$15,000 for sitting as such; the Lead Director will earn a fee of \$100,000 for sitting as such; and if there are special circumstances where a special committee has to be struck additional compensation will be considered on a case-by-case basis.
 In addition, retainers for membership on any committee has been set at \$4,000.
 The Company's Stock Option Plan has also been amended to provide that options will no longer be granted to non-executive directors.
-There were no changes to this approach to director compensation in 2019.
-In 2019, a total of \$1,651,000 was paid to directors, including \$916,000 in the form of cash and \$735,000 in the form of DSUs.
-In 2019, it had been determined that the standing committees be comprised of four (4) members for the Audit Committee and three (3) members for the CGNC and the Compensation Committee.
-As in the past, all directors are invited to committee meetings.
+There were no changes to this approach to director compensation in 2020.
+Directors received the DSU portion of compensation in the first half of the year and the cash portion of the retainer in the fourth quarter of 2020 due to the COVID-19 pandemic and the Company's desire to preserve cash.
+In 2020, a total of \$1,536,000 was paid to directors, including \$801,000 in the form of cash and \$735,000 in the form of DSUs.
+In 2020, it had been determined that the standing committees be comprised of four (4) members for the Audit Committee and three (3) members for the CGNC and the Compensation Committee.
+As in the past, all directors are invited to committee meetings in 2020.